thatkahunaguy/p4-Adv_Lane_Lines/README.md

 4) [output images folder](/output_images): example output images(described in detail in notebook 2)
 5) [test_image_output](/test_image_output) folder: pipeline output for all test images
 6) [project_output_video.mp4](/project_output_video.mp4): output video

+**Project Discussion**
+While this project identified several new techniques for lane finding, the implementation still is relatively simple and has areas where it is likely to fail or could be improved.
+* Sensitivity to image bright/saturated spots: while the thresholding and gradient combinations on the saturation channel are fairly robust creating a binary image where lanes can be identified, there are still conditions where this approach is likely to fail or enounter issues including rain, fog, and roads with image conditions/saturated spots which the thresholding & gradient combinations don't properly filter.
+* Obstruction by other vehicles: the images and video processed in this project have a clear lane in front of the vehicle which is not realistic.
+Obstruction by other vehicles in the same lane would likely cause issues in perspective transformation and algorithm for identifying lane pixels from that perspective transform.
+* While it wouldn't solve these specific issues a simple region of interest mask similar to the one we used in the initial project is something I'd add with a bit more time.
+Additionally, given a bit more time I'd refactor some of the code for more efficency and remove some of the commented debug lines and improve overall commenting to simply clean up the code.